A Unified Dynamical Systems Framework for Cosmology in $f(Q)$ Gravity: Generic Features Beyond the Coincident Gauge: DYNAMICAL SYSTEM ANALYSIS FOR

 We now turn to the third and final connection branch, $\Gamma_3$, to analyse its dynamical system structure.
 For convenience, we recall the set of five dynamical variables defined in \eqref{dynvar_def}

-Using these variables, the Friedmann equation \eqref{fried-3_redef} can be wriiten as:
+Using these variables, the Friedmann equation \eqref{fried-3_redef_rev} can be wriiten as:

-Again with the help of dynamical variables \eqref{dynvar_gamma3}, the cosmological equations \eqref{Q-3_redef}- \eqref{Qdot-3_redef} can be recast as the following dynamical system:
+Again with the help of dynamical variables \eqref{dynvar_gamma3}, the cosmological equations \eqref{Q-3_redef_rev}- \eqref{Qdot-3_redef_rev} can be recast as the following dynamical system:

-We can then substitute $\dot{H}/H^2$ from the Raychaudhuri equation \eqref{raych-3_redef}: \beq \frac{\dot{H}}{H^2}=-\frac{3}{2}+\frac{3}{2} x_1+\frac{3}{2} x_2+x_3-\frac{1}{2} x_3 x_4\,.\, \eeq so that the deceleration parameter $q$ is given by
+We can then substitute $\dot{H}/H^2$ from the Raychaudhuri equation \eqref{raych-3_redef_rev}: \beq \frac{\dot{H}}{H^2}=-\frac{3}{2}+\frac{3}{2} x_1+\frac{3}{2} x_2+x_3-\frac{1}{2} x_3 x_4\,, \eeq so that the deceleration parameter $q$ is given by

 Note that $\gamma$ is nonzero by definition for the connection branch $\Gamma_3$ \cite{Guzman:2024cwa}, so that $x_4\neq0$ as long as the Hubble parameter is finite.
 Even though $x_4$ appears in the denominator in some of the equations, it doesn't lead to any irregularity in the dynamical system.
-As in the $\Gamma_2$ case, the system closes once $Q$ is expressed in terms of the dynamical variables via the auxiliary functions $r(Q)$ and $m(Q)$.

 The conditions $f_Q > 0$ and $\rho_m \geq 0$ imply

 so that the physically allowed four-dimensional phase space for the fixed points of the above dynamical system is given by